 There are three cash machines (ATMs) in Dapa (Siargao’s capital) but that is NOT how we got our cash.
-No siree, because none of these machines worked.
+No siree, because none of these machines worked for us.

 After despairing with the cash machines (we weren’t the only foreigner looking bereft and scared next to the cash machines) we discovered Worldremit.

 The internet on Siargao is pretty diabolical as it all comes from sim cards so I’d recommend downloading the app and creating an account prior to landing.
 Our internet was not strong enough to load the online page on our laptop but we were able to use the phone app with no problem.

 In order to collect the money you’ll require photo ID.
 We took a passport and a driving licence as well as the bank card we’d used for transferring (although we weren’t asked for it).
 Cash was available within 30 minutes to 24 hours.
 We actually did this twice whilst here.